 - The production of plaster of Paris

 - As a food additive

-- In dentistry including for the use of moulds/casts
+- In dentistry particularly for the use of moulds/casts

 - In the building trade for plaster and cement